pketh/pketh.github.io/_posts/2019-05-03-the-first-four-years-of-glitch.md

 And the REAL PROGRAMMERS (TM) laughed because it was BASIC and therefore "beneath their dignity" but at its peak Visual Basic was 2/3rds of all compilers sold. (people used to buy compilers) and 90% of the people who had occasion to program computers said that they would be willing to use BASIC.

-Where does Hyperweb come in?
+Where does [Glitch] come in?
 There are, it turns out, a lot of stupid crufty complications in programming today that are unnecessary and obsolete, and if you get rid of all those complications and options you can make a much, much simpler programming environment WITHOUT removing any flexibility in what you can create.

 For example, git is WAY too powerful.
 Probably 75% of developers are working alone and all they need is a way to go back when they make mistakes.
 This feature can be provided COMPLETELY AUTOMATICALLY with no user interface.
 So 75% of developers just need time machine for their code and they're happier than they would be with git.